fprime-community/fprime-microchip-DM320113/README.md

-# F Prime Port for STM Electronics Microchip DM320113 Eval Board with FreeRTOS
+# F Prime Port for Microchip DM320113 Eval Board with FreeRTOS

 This repository contains an F Prime (F') port for the STMElectronics Microchip DM320113 demo board, utilizing FreeRTOS for real-time operating system capabilities.
 The project is cross-compiled using the `xc32` compiler.